Roll20/roll20-character-sheets/Warhammer 4e Character Sheet/README.md

 NEW - Expandable Packs, Containers & Vehicle section added under Inventory Tab.
 Allows for simple separation of carried and non-carried items, in Packs & Vehicles.
 Separate weight calc built in.
 Container with Enc now add to Total Character Enc too.
 (Great for any sort of travel heavy stories, e.g. Death on the Reik!)

 - Missing Impale code added from last update.
+- Manual Roll Modifier now displays in the Roll Template for most rolls.
 - Pursuit Roll Rule text changed to be clearer to read.
 - Weapon Reach now displays in the roll template, similar to Range for Ranged Weapons.
 - Ranged Ammo now displays properly in the roll template.